Number of students accepted for each class: 60

 I graduated 8 years ago from college but am thinking about returning to pursue a pharmacy degree.
 Will the science and math classes I took 8-10 years ago count toward my prerequisites?

-In many cases, they will not, but every student’s previous history is evaluated on a case-by-case basis.
-We want every student to be successful, so, given the emphasis in our program on a strong, current foundation in science and math, the Admissions Committee generally recommends that coursework greater than five (5) years old in the science and math areas should be refreshed (i.e. especially organic chemistry & physiology).
-Older coursework will be considered toward meeting prerequisites in most other areas.
+In many cases they will not, but every student’s previous history is evaluated on a case-by-case basis.
+If you would like to request an evaluation, please send an unofficial transcript to Amber Hawk at email@example.com.
+The Admissions Committee generally recommends that coursework greater than five (5) years old in the science and math areas should be refreshed (i.e. especially organic chemistry & physiology) or a PCAT score submitted to demonstrate academic ability in those areas.

 Do you accept students from other states?